Improving roads that connect vulnerable and isolated communities to schools, services, and markets is key to development in India.

-"The project focused on being socially inclusive and gender-responsive by helping the poor through improved access to social and economic services," says Tai.
+"The project focused on being socially inclusive and gender responsive by helping the poor through improved access to social and economic services," says Lee Ming.

 The ADB-supported project helped about 2 million people, mostly the poor in rural areas, by providing modern roads to 1,503 communities in the states of Assam, Odisha (formerly Orissa), and West Bengal.
 About 2,900 kilometers of all-weather rural roads were built or upgraded under the project.

 The improved roads enabled people, particularly women, to find jobs, commute to work and schools, and go to clinics and hospitals more quickly and safely.
 It also encouraged farmers to grow higher-value crops, and enabled them to transport their produce faster, keeping it fresh and in good condition.

 As a result of the project, farmers in the area made more visits to the market than before the new roads.
 The number of visits made by government agricultural extension workers to farming communities increased threefold, bringing much-needed expertise and other help to farmers.

 Before the project, Shatrughan Mahapatra, a 63-yearold farmer in Deulapada Village, was not able to bring the wheat and other crops he grows to the market when there was heavy rain.
 An old-fashioned ox cart was the only way to trudge through the knee-deep water on the old road.

 As part of the project, an elevated all-weather road was built near his village.
 Shatrughan can now get his crops to the market quickly and efficiently, even when it is raining hard.
 Because of this, his income has doubled.

 "It was a hand-to-mouth existence for the family," he recalls of life before the new road.
 "Now, we are much better off and are able to meet our needs."